UlysseCorbeil/project_euler/README.md

-My solutions to some [project euler](https://projecteuler.net/) questions, wanted to learn python while doing math..
+My solutions to some [project euler](https://projecteuler.net/) questions